tenfinney/LexCorpus/README.md

 # LexCorpus *[📕](https://medium.com/lexdaoism/enter-lexdao-corpus-contracts-df01d8518019)*
 Contract library for legal engineering: 🤖 📜

+"LexDAO is a non-profit association of legal engineering professionals that brings the traditional legal settlement layer to code, and coded agreements to the masses.
+They believe that everyone deserves access to justice provided in a quick and efficient manner.
+If legal services were easier to use, verify, and enforce, we could live in a fairer world." *https://legaltechlive.com/episodes/legal-engineering-decentralized-autonomous-organizations-with-lexdao/*

 LexDAO emphasizes lean contract code for security and legibility.

 ### GETTING STARTED